mwb249/taxparcel-geoenrich/README.md

 8. Click the Trigger tab, click New, and set a schedule for your task.
 9. Click OK.

-## Usage

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)